McOwska/McOwska/README.md

 ### Hi there, my name is Zuzanna MakowskA 👋
-🔭 I’m currently working on surviving the 2nd year of studying Computer Science and Artificial Inteligence at AGH :v:
+🔭 I’m currently working on surviving Erasmus exchange at the University of Tartu :snowflake: during the 3nd year of studying Computer Science and Artificial Inteligence at AGH :v:

-Privatly equestrian 🏇 and piano player 🎹
+Privatly former equestrian 🏇 and piano player 🎹

 :mag: [link do github pages](https://mcowska.github.io/)